briggsprashar/sports_metric_analysis/Project.md

 **Part 1: Data Connection and Exploration**

 This phase was about connecting to the database, checking data quality, exploring the available performance metrics, and choosing five metrics for detailed study.
-SQL and Python (SQLAlchemy and pandas) were used to assess whether the data was complete, which data-sources  (Hawkins, Kinexon, or Vald) were covered, how, time-span, athlete coverage, and metric identification.
+SQL and Python (SQLAlchemy and pandas) were used to assess whether the data was complete, which data-sources  (Hawkins, Kinexion, or Vald) were covered, how, time-span, athlete coverage, and metric identification.
 This phase aimed to lay a solid foundation for further analysis by identifying reliable, well-represented metrics based records.
 By focusing on well represented device- and team-focused metrics-based data, subsequent steps would be grounded in both representative and best possible data to get statistically sound insights to answer the research question.
 A **literature review** was conducted to get to the research question.
 This phase helped create a solid foundation to derive practically applicable insights from the data, identify gaps, and note data issues.
 Database table used for the project: `research_experiment_refactor_test`

 *Refer to `Part1_Summary.pdf` for details*